 We try to protect our proprietary position by, among other things, filing U.S., European, Israeli and other patent applications related to our proprietary products, technologies, inventions and improvements that may be important to the continuing development of our therapeutic candidates.
-As of December 31, 2012, we owned or exclusively licensed for uses within our field of business 23 patent families that, collectively, contain 60 issued patents, seven allowed patent applications and 86 pending patent applications relating to our six clinical candidates.
+As of December 31, 2013, we owned or exclusively licensed for uses within our field of business 23 patent families that, collectively, contain 60 issued patents, nine allowed patent applications and 85 patent applications relating to our clinical candidates.
 We are also pursuing patent protection for other drug candidates in our pipeline.